usama8199/Parameter-Efficient-Fine-Tuning/README.md

 Navigate to the notebook of interest and follow the instructions within to apply PEFT techniques to your models.
 The notebooks are designed to be self-explanatory, guiding you through each step of the process, from data preparation to model evaluation.

 ## Results and Discussion
 Our findings suggest that LoRA and QLoRA significantly reduce the computational and memory footprint of fine-tuning large language models, without compromising on model performance.
 Prompt tuning further enables task-specific model adaptation with minimal parameter updates.
-Key results and visualizations can be found within each notebook and the accompanying presentation.
+Key results and visualizations are found in each notebook and the accompanying presentation.

 ## Conclusion
 This project underscores the potential of Parameter-Efficient Fine-Tuning techniques as viable alternatives to traditional model fine-tuning approaches, especially in resource-constrained environments.
-By leveraging LoRA, QLoRA, and prompt tuning, we demonstrate that it is possible to maintain or even enhance model performance on specific tasks while substantially reducing the required computational resources.
+By leveraging LoRA, QLoRA, and prompt tuning, we demonstrate that it can maintain or even enhance model performance on specific tasks while substantially reducing the required computational resources.

 ## References
-LoRA: Low-Rank Adaptation of Large Language Models Prompt Tuning: Eliciting Knowledge from Language Models with Optimally Sparse Prompts
+[LoRA](https://arxiv.org/pdf/2305.14314): Low-Rank Adaptation of Large Language Models [code ref](https://huggingface.co/docs/peft/en/developer_guides/lora) \
+[Prompt Tuning](https://arxiv.org/pdf/2104.08691): Eliciting Knowledge from Language Models with Optimally Sparse Prompts [code ref](https://huggingface.co/docs/peft/en/package_reference/prompt_tuning)